HR Transformation: Common Pitfalls and Tried and True Tips

 Pitfall 2: Defining the structure of HR before understanding what makes the business distinctive.

-A couple of years ago, we were invited to give a presentation about our approach to HR Transformation at a global biotech company that was looking for a consulting partner.
+A few years ago, we were invited to give a presentation about our approach to HR Transformation at a global biotech company that was looking for a consulting partner.
 When we finished our presentation, we immediately received the feedback that we were the only firm that didn’t propose the “Ulrich model” (or a version of it) as the predetermined solution.
 Since Dave Ulrich is one of the co-founders of RBL, they found this interesting.
 This was purposeful on our part.
 Structure does not lead HR transformation.
 HR structure follows a deep understanding of business strategy and business capabilities required for distinctiveness.
 Not until this is clear can HR transform.

 Tip: To quote Dave Ulrich “HR is not about HR, it’s about the business”.
 HR transformation requires an understanding of the work that creates value for the business and then designing the organization and building HR leaders and professionals to enable it.
 To accomplish this, we look at different types of work that deliver different kinds of value: